What Is an Encrypted Email?

 Many companies create their own encryption protocols to better control security or tailor the encryption process to their specific needs.

-For example, Microsoft’s Office 365 Purview Message Encryption lets Office 365 users send encrypted emails to all addresses using this end-to-end encryption protocol.
 This protocol is much more convenient than OpenPGP because it doesn’t require installing software or certificates — just ticking a checkbox.
 If the recipient uses Office 365, they’ll view the email regularly, but if they use another client, they’ll get a link that explains how they can access the message.

 How Do I Know if an Email Is Encrypted?